ellexus/mistral_plugins/output/mistral_graphite/readme.rst

   Specifies the port to connect to on the Graphite server host.
   If not specified the plug-in will default to "2003".

-The options would normally be included in a plugin configuration file, such as
+The options would normally be included in a plug-in configuration file, such as

 ::
    PLUGIN,OUTPUT